 20th March 2012: New Scientist Article on our recent paper - "Hungry black holes eat two courses at once"

 Greetings.
 I am a Senior Lecturer and ARC Future Fellow at the Monash Centre for Astrophysics (MoCA) in the School of Physics and Astronomy (formerly School of Mathematical Sciences) at Monash University in Melbourne, Australia.
 Prior to this I was a Royal Society University Research Fellow in the Astrophysics group of the School of Physics at the University of Exeter (before which I also held a

-I am currently a member of the Editorial Board for PASA, the Publications of the Astronomical Society of Australia and am actively involved with the Scientists in Schools program.
+I am currently Editor of PASA, the Publications of the Astronomical Society of Australia and am actively involved with the Scientists in Schools program.

 Bate, Matthew R.; Tricco, Terrence; Price, Daniel J.; 2014, Collapse of a molecular cloud core to stellar densities: stellar core and jet formation in radiation magnetohydrodynamics simulations, accepted to MNRAS 30th Sep.
 2013